cme212/course/syllabus.md

 ### Format
 The class has two lectures each week, in addition to weekly assignments.
 The assignments alternate between short-answer Q/A and more involved programming projects.
-The lectures will be held in [420-041](http://campus-map.stanford.edu/?srch=420-041) on Tuesdays and Thursdays from 4:30 P.M. - 6:20 P.M.
+All lectures will be held virtually; please navigate through the Canvas course web page to access course lectures.
+Lectures will be held from 6:30 - 7:50 P.M. on Tuesdays and Thursdays.

 You can expect to work hard and be challenged by this course, but your effort can really pay off.
 Students anecdotally report